MEASURE A FAQ

 Measure B funds may be used to pay for future City operations and services that might otherwise be reduced in scope, suspended or eliminated due to unanticipated shortfalls in general fund revenues, whether caused by economic recession or other financial hardship of the City.

-On February 23, 2016, City Council approved Resolution No. RES-16-0017 calling for the placement of a general tax measure (“Measure A”) and a measure establishing a “Rainy Day” fund (“Measure B”) on the ballot of the June 7, 2016 regular election.
-The full language of both measures are contained in the resolution.
+February 23, 2016, Resolution No. RES-16-0017.
+City Council approved the placement of a general tax measure (Measure A) and establishing a “Rainy Day” fund, on the ballot of the June 7, 2016 regular election.

 February 23, 2016, Resolution No. RES-16-0018.
 City Council expressed the intent of spending for the uses of Measure A revenue.